KeepSec-Technologies/Mail2Go/README.md

 - **HTML and Plain Text**: Supports both HTML and plain text formats for email bodies.
 - **Command Line Interface**: Easy-to-use CLI arguments for configuring and sending emails.
 - **Flexible Configuration**: SMTP server, TLS, port, username, and password can be configured through CLI arguments or a JSON configuration file.
+- **Automatic Configuration File Detection**: Will automatically search for a default configuration file in the user's config directory if no configuration file is provided (e.g., `~/.config/mail2go/config.json`).

 ## Requirements